Tchibo/sap-developer-roadmap/ux-developer-roadmap/SAP Fiori Elements/SAP Fiori Elements.md

 #Basic

-> [!TODO] Review Comment
-> - Überschriften weglassen?!
-Aufgrund des begrenzten Platzes einer Roadmap Karte eventuell auf Überschriften verzichten..
-> - Formulierungen wie "Key Aspects" deuten auf Chat GPT hin
-> - Würde im Text auch darauf eingehen, dass es bei dem Thema auch die Gesaltung einer einfach-zu-bedienenden Oberfläche geht die immer gleich aussieht

-Fiori Elements are a powerful tool within the SAP Fiori framework designed for rapid development of SAP applications.
+Fiori Elements is a powerful tool within the SAP Fiori framework designed for rapid development of SAP applications.
 They offer a set of pre-defined page types, paradigms, and layouts which follow standardized patterns and guidelines.
 This enables developers to create consistent, high-quality, and scalable applications quickly by minimizing the need for custom code.

-### Key Aspects of Fiori Elements:
+Furthermore, a simple and intuitive user interface is offered, which has a high recognition effect.

+### Essential Aspekts
 - **Model-Driven Development:** Fiori Elements leverage metadata from OData services to automatically generate UI components, streamlining development processes and ensuring tight integration with underlying business logic.

 - **Consistent User Experience:** By utilizing established design patterns and UI components, Fiori Elements ensure uniformity across applications, reinforcing a standard look-and-feel that enhances user interaction.